-the position errors that can be inferred from this plot agree with the 3σ bounds shown in Fig 7(a).
+In Fig. 2, the estimated trajectory is plotted on a map of the neighborhood where the experiment took place.
+We observe that this trajectory follows the street layout quite accurately and, additionally, the position errors that can be inferred from this plot agree with the 3σ bounds shown in Fig 3(a).
 The final position estimate, expressed with respect to the starting pose, is $\hat{\mathbf{X}}{\text{final}} = [-7.92 \quad 13.14 \quad -0.78]^T$ m.
-From the initial and final parking spot of the vehicle it is known that the true final position expressed with respect to the initial pose is approximately $\mathbf{X}{\text{final}} = [0 \quad 7 \quad 0]^T$ m.
+From the initial and final parking spot of the vehicle it is known that the true final position expressed with respect to the initial pose is approximately $\mathbf{X}{\text{final}} = \begin{bmatrix} 0 & 7 & 0 \end{bmatrix}^T$ m.
 Thus, the final position error is approximately 10m in a trajectory of 3.2km, i.e., an error of 0.31% of the travelled distance.
-This is remarkable, given that the algorithm does not utilize loop closing, and uses no prior information (for example, non-holonomic constraints or a street map) about the car motion.
-Moreover, it is worth pointing out that the camera motion is almost parallel to the optical axis, a condition which is particularly adverse for image-based motion estimation algorithms [22].
-In Figs. 7(b) and 7(c), the 3σ bounds for the errors in the IMU attitude and velocity along the three axes are shown.
+This is remarkable, given that the algorithm does not utilize loop closing, and uses no prior information (for example, nonholonomic constraints or a street map) about the car motion.
+Moreover, it is worth pointing out that the camera motion is almost parallel to the optical axis, a condition which is particularly adverse for image-based motion estimation algorithms [23].
+In Figs. 3(b) and 3(c), the 3σ bounds for the errors in the IMU attitude and velocity along the three axes are shown.
 From these, we observe that the algorithm obtains accuracy (3σ) better than 1° for attitude, and better than 0.35m/sec for velocity in this particular experiment.